begoon/go-tcpspy/README.md

 This is a TCP/IP debugger/proxy allowing to intercept the network traffic.
-It can serve multiple connection in parallel.
+It can serve multiple connections in parallel.

 Prerequisites
 =============